When Is the Best Time

 Food and Beverages

-To enjoy the beautiful tranquil landscape hike the Geierlayschleife (loop trail) which is 6.4 km long.
-You almost see any people as soon as you left the suspension bridge.
+To enjoy the beautiful tranquil landscape hike the Geierlayschleife (loop trail), which is 6.4 km long.
+You hardly see any people as soon as you left the suspension bridge.
 Proper trainers or hiking boots are recommend.
 The loop looks like an eight and takes roughly 2 hours.

 Hiking in the Hunsrueck Area